-In the mid to the late 19th Century the joker makes his first appearance as the third highest trump, the best bower, in the game of Euchre.
-Some people believe the name joker actually comes from "juker" another name for the game.
-Later in the same century the first Bicycle Branded cards are produced.
+In the mid to the late 19th Century, the joker makes his first appearance as the third-highest trump, the best bower, in the game of Euchre.
+Some people believe the name joker comes from "juker" another name for the game.
+Later in the same century, the first Bicycle Branded cards are produced.

-In the mid of the 20th Century a Mameluke deck (cards made in Mamluk Egypt) are discovered in Istanbul dating back from somewhere between the 12th and 13th century.
+In the mid of the 20th Century, a Mameluke deck (cards made in Mamluk Egypt) are discovered in Istanbul dating back from somewhere between the 12th and 13th centuries.